bitsofinfo/swarm-traefik-state-analyzer/README.md

 - Is the DNS for these labels correct?
 - Is the load-balancer pointing to the right Traefik backend?
 - Is something busted in front of my load-balancer?
+- Is the name/fqdn even pointing to the correct balancer or whatever is in front of that?

 Ugh... well those kinds of questions is what this tool is intended to *assist* in helping to narrow down where to look next.
 These scripts collect relevant info from the swarm, generate all possible avenues of ingress across all layers for health checks to services on a swarm, and execute those healthchecks giving detailed results.